Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 3. Select the Settings tab.

-7. Click the Validate Configuration button to check if the lookup is valid.
+9. Click the Validate Configuration button to check if the lookup configuration is valid.

-8. On the Validate Configuration pop-up window, in the Enter a valid identity field, enter the identity (user/device) to validate the lookup, and click Validate.
+10. On the Validate Configuration pop-up window, in the Enter a valid identity field, enter the identity (user/device) to validate the lookup configuration and click Validate.

 Configuring Policy Engine Workflow